The Woodbine Improvement Association

 In Michigan, anyone can form a nonprofit corporation for almost any lawful purpose - a book club, a neighborhood watch, a group that maintains a park entrance.
 You file articles of incorporation with the state, pay a small fee, and you have a legal entity.
 It can open a bank account, enter contracts, and collect voluntary dues from its members.
 What it cannot do is force people to join, or compel non-members to pay it money.

 That's what the Woodbine Improvement Association is.
 In 1953, a group of residents on Wildwood Trail incorporated a nonprofit to "promote and preserve the best interests of the members of the corporation."
 It started with $6 in cash and no property.
-Over 73 years it has organized community events, maintained the subdivision entrance signs, and collected dues — originally voluntary, though since 2009 leadership has claimed they are mandatory for newer residents.
+In 1956, V. Nelle Bradshaw — the original grantor of the deed restrictions — formally assigned all enforcement rights to the WIA (Liber 3512, Pages 620-621) .
+Over 73 years the WIA has organized community events, maintained the subdivision entrance signs, and collected dues - originally voluntary, though since 2009 leadership has claimed they are mandatory for newer residents.
 At various points it has had as few as two active board members and as many as five.
-It is, in every legal sense, a volunteer club.

-This is fundamentally different from a homeowners association (HOA), which is typically established by a developer at the time a subdivision is platted, with mandatory membership and assessment authority written into recorded covenants that bind every lot.
-The WIA has none of that infrastructure — but since 2008, it has described itself as a "Homeowners Association" on state filings and its website, and its 2009 bylaws claim authority (mandatory dues, tax liens, non-terminable membership) that a volunteer nonprofit simply does not have.
+The WIA holds formal, recorded enforcement authority over the deed restrictions — but it is still fundamentally different from a homeowners association (HOA), which derives its mandatory membership and assessment authority from recorded covenants that run with the land.
+The 1946 restrictions and the 1956 assignment say nothing about mandatory dues, assessments, or membership.
+Since 2008, the WIA has described itself as a "Homeowners Association" on state filings and its website, and its 2009 bylaws claim authority (mandatory dues, tax liens, non-terminable membership) that its governing documents simply do not support.

 Key facts